sboesebeck/morphium/README.md

 Of course you can define your own LoggerDelegate, just implement the interface `de.caluga.morphium.LoggerDelegate` and add your classname as file.

-_Attention_: The log delegate will be instanciated with every new Logger instance!
+_Attention_: The log delegate will be instantiated with every new Logger instance!

 # Mapping Objects from and to Strings